 One project, “Consequences of Long-term Unemployment for Household Finances,” that Rachel worked on with Professor William Dickens and NU Economics Chair Robert Triest has been published in the April 2017 issue of The Russell Sage Foundation Journal of the Social Sciences.

-Rachel successfully defended her dissertation in the Spring of 2019 and will join Bowdoin College as a Visiting Assistant Professor in September.
+Rachel successfully defended her dissertation in the Spring of 2019 and is now a Visiting Assistant Professor at Bowdoin College.

 Learn more at: